 In place of the Supervisory Board, the Finance Committee adopts resolutions in particular on general guidelines and principles for the implementation of this financial strategy, including the handling of currency risks, interest, liquidity and other financial risks and the handling of credit risks and the implementation of external financing principles as well as on important transactions regarding the acquisition and disposal of properties and shares in companies as well as on the acquiring of financing.

 The Management Board members are jointly accountable for independently managing the company in the company’s best interests while complying with the applicable laws and regulations, the Articles of Association and the rules of procedure.
 In doing so, they must take the interests of the shareholders, the employees and other stakeholders into account.

-The members of the Management Board are Rolf Buch (Chairman) as well as Klaus Freiberg, Dr. Stefan A. Kirsten and Gerald Klinck.
-Further information can be found in the 2017 Annual Report.
+The members of the Management Board are Rolf Buch (Chairman) as well as Klaus Freiberg, Helene von Roeder and Daniel Riedl.
+Further information can be found on p.
+32 et seq. of the 2018 Annual Report.
 The decision has been made not to establish any Management Board committees.

 The Management Board informs the Supervisory Board regularly, in due time and comprehensively in line with the principles of diligent and faithful accounting in accordance with the law and the reporting duties specified by the Supervisory Board.